-House Bill No. by Representative Bacala amends R.S.
-17:81(B) to authorize local public school boards to engage in cooperative endeavors with credit unions to operate credit union branches at high schools.
+House Bill No. 285 authorizes local public school boards in Louisiana to engage in cooperative endeavors with credit unions or banks to operate branches at high schools.
 This initiative aims to integrate the operation of these branches into the financial literacy courses required for high school graduation, thereby providing students with practical experience in managing personal finances.
-The bill emphasizes the importance of equipping students with the necessary skills and knowledge to achieve financial literacy.
+The bill amends R.S.
+17:81(B) to include this new provision, allowing school boards to facilitate financial literacy education through real-world banking experiences.

 Statutes affected: HB285 Original: 17:81(B)